maxmilton/microdoc/docs/getting-started.md

 ## Starter template

 Although you're welcome to write your HTML however you like, here's a minimal template to get you started quickly.
-If you'd like to see a real world example, see [this docs index.html](https://github.com/maxmilton/microdoc/blob/master/docs/index.html).
+If you'd like to see a real world example, see [our actual index.html](https://github.com/maxmilton/microdoc/blob/master/docs/index.html).

 `index.html`: